 The soft dramatics are kind of left out of summer fashion, but no longer!
 This is a great outfit idea for you in the warm weather months.
 The longer Bermuda shorts hug your hips but are not skin-tight.
 And the asymmetrical one-shoulder top has that dramatic sharpness.
 And the accessories keep a casual and sophisticated vibe.

 This outfit is best in a monochrome look because with the shorts you’re already shortening your vertical line.

 There are so many silhouette variations that can work for the soft dramatic, as long as the overall essence is still diva chic.
 This silk blouse fits with most of the style lines for the soft dramatic, but not all of them.
 However, paired with either the dressy or daytime pieces, it achieves the soft dramatic style goals.

 In order to accommodate your curves, you should tuck in the blouse.

 The skirt is a bit shorter than the average SD skirt, however, because of the long wrap tie detail and the matching black shoe, the vertical line remains extended.

 Monochrome, especially all-black monochrome really helps you lengthen your vertical line, which is perfect for the soft dramatic.
 And the accessories keep it sophisticated and glamorous.
 Don’t be afraid to use your shoes, accessories, hairstyle, and make-up to elevate a casual outfit.

-This dress works, in my opinion, because it keeps the general “T” silhouette, hugs the body, and is in a bold color.
-The simple sandal is nude and will let the statement bag take center stage.
+The simple sandal is nude and won’t really distract from your vertical.
 This outfit is great for a middle ground between casual and formal.